-Fourth, ARCA is separately applying for the relocation of its existing 36 CDT beds to the new location.
-Finally, in this application, ARCA is seeking to meet the published need in the 2020 SMFP that it generated, by adding 32 CDT beds While this application specifically requests the addition of 32 new CDT beds, the relocation is described in the context of the entire facility relocation and expansion plan for ARCA.
-The application for relocation of CDT beds is being filed separately and simultaneously.
+While this application specifically requests the relocation of the existing licensed CDT beds, the relocation is described in the context of the entire facility relocation and expansion plan for ARCA.
+The application for expansion of CDT beds is being filed separately and simultaneously."